11nithin/Election_Analysis/README.md

 A Colorado Board of Election employee has given me the following tasks to complete the election audit of recent local congressional election.

-  1. Calculate the total number of votes cast
+  1. Calculate the total number of votes cast.
-  2. Get a complete list of candidates who received votes
+  2. Get a complete list of candidates who received votes.
-  3. Calculate the total number of votes each candidate received
+  3. Calculate the total number of votes each candidate received.
-  3. Calculate the percentage of votes for each candidate
+  3. Calculate the percentage of votes for each candidate.
-  4. The voter turnout for each county
+  4. The voter turnout for each county.
-  5. The percentage of votes from each county
+  5. The percentage of votes from each county.
-  6. The county with the highest number of votes
+  6. The county with the highest number of votes.
-  7. Determine the winner of the election based on the popular vote
+  7. Determine the winner of the election based on the popular vote.

 ## Resources
 - Data Source: election_results.csv